The baddest seven

 Obviously, if you are going to have a gang of badmen, you need seven.
 Seven is the Mystical Western Number.
 The MWN of 7 appears again and again, and not just in The Magnificent Seven either.
 Do a spot of counting next time a posse or gang of bandits gallops across your screen.
 Ten to one there’ll be seven of them.

-So, in the ideal Western movie, that one that one that runs in your head at about 4 am, we are going to have seven heavies in the gang of bad guys.
+So, in the ideal Western movie, that one that runs in your head at about 4 am, we are going to have seven heavies in the gang of bad guys.

 Now the big question is who?

 Some will pick themselves.
 You can’t have the ideal group of blackhats without Jack Elam, for example.
 Jack was in many ways the henchman with a gun.
 130 feature and TV Westerns and he was henching in virtually all of them.
-Whether ‘Knife murderer, uncredited’ (Man Without a Star) or ‘Horse Face’ (The Comancheros), skinny One-Reel Jack was there, squinty-eyed, splay-toed and stooping.
+Whether ‘Knife murderer, uncredited’ (Man Without a Star) or ‘Horse Face’ (The Comancheros), best of all in the 1951 movie Rawhide, skinny One-Reel Jack was there, squinty-eyed, splay-toed and stooping.
 So that’s settled.

 One-Reel Jack Elam